ToniWonKanobi/theoveranalyzed.net/posts/2015/5/6/the-diy-design-development-problem.md

 @@ Title=The DIY Design/Development Problem
-@@ Date=2015-05-06 16:34
+@@ Date=2015-05-06T16:34:00+00:00
 @@ Description=I'm guilty of it: designing without being a designer.
 Is it all bad?
-@@ Tags=design, culture, web design, apps, iOS, OS X, web, developers, development, Apple, industry, Marco Arment, Eli Schiff, Louis Mantia
+@@ Tags=design, culture, web design, web, apps, iOS, OS X, web, developers, development, Apple, industry, Marco Arment, Eli Schiff, Louis Mantia

 [NSConference][nsconference] recently posted videos of all their speakers for this year's conference, and Marco Arment was one of the [keynote speakers][vimeo].
 Interestingly enough, his topic was app marketing, something often mocked on his [podcast][atp].
 Still, perhaps unsurprisingly, he did a great job explaining what works -- at least for him -- in the App Store.
 And overall, his talk is a great watch for [Overcast][overcast] fans, as he recounts the app from conception, all the way to launch.[^ln]

 Let me preface what I am about to say with this: I have nothing but the highest regard for Marco Arment.
 His [work][wikipedia] with Tumblr helped jumpstart the [one-man-blog][duckduckgo].
 His mobile applications have become huge contributions to the App Store ecosystem.
 Before [Instapaper][apple], there was no great read-it-later service.
 And before [Overcast][apple 2], podcasters who wanted to listen at greater than 1.0x speeds were stuck with crappy audio.
 He is nothing but an inspiration for wannabe indie developers, [bloggers][marco], and [podcasters][atp].

 That said, his thoughts regarding the design/develop conundrum currently plaguing the App Store saddens me:
 >iOS 7 made good design a lot easier for developers who aren't necessarily designers by training or by skill

 >I've learned the basics of typography and spacing and layout, and I had [Louis Mantia][louie] [link added] pick a good color for me, and that's basically all you need in iOS 7 and above.
 This new visual language is very accessible to developers.
 You still need some design help if you can get it, but it's a lot easier to stand out and be good because there is a lot less cost involved in doing that